Weining-Fang/distributed_systems_projects/README.md

-# Distributed Systems Projects
+# Systems-Related Projects

-This repo includes projects related to distributed systems I have completed.
+This repo includes projects related to operating systems and distributed systems I have completed.
 Brief introduction of each project:

 ## Single-node Video Recommendation Service
 •	A gRPC-based video recommendation service, integrating UserService and VideoService to provide personalized ranked video recommendations;